 - Clean out the hallway storage closet (if applicable)

 - Set the A/C to 78 degrees

-- Do not place trash or belongings left outside your apartment or in the breezeway near your apartment
+- Do not leave trash or belongings outside your apartment or in the breezeway near your apartment